sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Distribution_Station_to_Station_Distance.md

 ##### Interpretation

 - The pronounced twin peaks around 1 km suggests **short-distance, utility-oriented trips**, like errands or first-/last-mile commuting.
-- The long but thin tail implies that while occasional longer rides occur, they are uncommon among non-tourist customer riders.
+- The long but thin tail implies that while occasional longer rides occur, they are uncommon among non-tourist Customers.
 - The lack of a multiple wide spaced peaks differentiates this distribution from tourist-heavy patterns, which often show multiple modes due to popular routes.

 ##### Technical Notes